steven-hill/Quotes/README.md

 - Persistence of saved quotes is achieved via Core Data.
 - I was looking for an approach which separated Core Data from the rest of the app as much as possible, which ruled out using @FetchRequest in my app's views.
 For this purpose I wanted to try out Donny Wals' approach of using ObservableObject, the @Published property wrapper and NSFetchedResultsController.
 You can read his article on it [here](https://www.donnywals.com/fetching-objects-from-core-data-in-a-swiftui-project/).
 - The user's appearance setting is persisted by UserDefaults, and the user can change the appearance in the app's settings.
+- If the user sets a new time for notifications that time will be saved to UserDefaults.

 Accessibility:
 - There is support for VoiceOver and Dynamic Type.

 ### 🚧 Currently working on
-- Making enhancements to the notifications experience.
 - Improving the testability of the app.
 - Adding to and improving the unit tests.
 - Using Instruments to optimise app performance.